Measurement of $\gamma$-ray production via the neutron-$^{16}$O reaction using a 77 MeV quasi-monoenergetic neutron beam

 \section{Conclusion}

-A measurement of $\gamma$-ray emission from neutron-${\rm ^{16}O}$ reactions was carried out at RCNP using a nearly monoenergetic 77~MeV neutron beam.
-In the experiment $\gamma$-rays were measured using a ${\rm LaBr_3(Ce)}$ scintillator and other dedicated measurements to understand the incident neutron flux and expected backgrounds were performed using other detectors.
-The production cross sections were measured for nine $\gamma$-ray components varying from 2.3 to 7.12~MeV to a precision of better than 20\%.
+A measurement of $\gamma$-ray emission from neutron-${\rm ^{16}O}$ reactions was carried out at RCNP using a nearly monoenergetic neutron beam with a mean energy of 77~MeV.
+In the experiment $\gamma$-rays were measured using a ${\rm LaBr_3(Ce)}$ scintillator and other dedicated measurements, to understand the incident neutron flux and expected backgrounds, were performed using other detectors.
+The production cross sections were measured for nine $\gamma$-ray components varying from 2.3 to 7.12~MeV.
 These are the first measurement results at 77~MeV using a monoenergetic beam.
-The measurements presented here will be of use for developing neutron interaction models, which are particularly important for understanding neutron-induced $\gamma$-ray production backgrounds to supernova relic neutrino searches with water Cherenkov detectors.
+The measurements presented here will be of use for developing neutron interaction models, which are particularly important for understanding neutron-induced $\gamma$-ray productions at water Cherenkov detectors.